OpenAPITools/openapi-generator/samples/client/petstore/ruby-faraday/docs/UserApi.md

 require 'petstore'

 api_instance = Petstore::UserApi.new
-username = 'username_example' # String | The name that needs to be deleted
+username = "username_example" # String | The name that needs to be deleted

 begin
   # Delete user